 educational progress, then a referral may be made for a formal educational

 evaluation.
-This is typically the joint decision of the building Core Team.
+This is typically the joint decision of the educational team.

 If a child is suspected of having learning difficulties that require special

 education services, referrals to the special education program must follow